dayandersen/Personal_Stats_Package/README.md

 # TODO
 * Allow for Categorical Variables
 * Implement additional statistical tests
-* Implement regresssion / unit testing
+* Implement regression / unit testing
 * Add csv reading/parsing functionality
 * Better format the repository so that it can more easily be expanded
 * Need to create method to find critical values for the various tests